Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87

 ''Mr. and Mrs. Ilitch are incredibly passionate about Detroit and their teams,'' Red Wings general manager Ken Holland told The Associated Press in a 2010 interview. ''They create a family atmosphere with stability, loyalty and a personal touch.
 But we all understand we have to produce to be around for a long time.''

-As part of his long-term plan to build a Detroit-based business empire, Ilitch also bought Olympia Entertainment, which manages several restaurants, sports and entertainment venues, in 1982.
+As part of his long-term plan to build a Detroit-based business empire, Ilitch also bought Olympia Entertainment, which manages sports and entertainment venues, in 1982.

 Husband and wife bought the downtown Fox Theatre five years later and started a massive, $12 million restoration.
 It reopened a year later and became a lucrative venue for musicals, plays and other productions.
 The Little Caesars world headquarters also was moved downtown.